-- Ones in your hands, you can keep him in two (2) hands, gently roll him onto one hand, or place him onto your lap.
+- Once in your hands, gently roll him onto one hand, or place him on your lap.

 Tips for Handling Your Hedgehog

 – Takes practice to handle them around.
-If you aren’t comfortable with handling your hedgehog and his quills yet, you can use a blanket to scoop it up.
+If you aren’t comfortable handling your hedgehog and his quills, you can use a blanket to scoop it up.

-– Try to pick up and play with it when awake.
-Also, keep in mind that they are nocturnal and typically sleep throughout the daylight hours.
+– Try to pick it up and play with it when awake.
+Also, remember that they are nocturnal and typically sleep during daylight hours.

-– If you just brought it home and looking very nervous and shy, you may want to avoid handling him too much for a couple of days until they feel comfortable into its new environment.
+– If you just brought it home and look very nervous and shy, you may want to avoid handling him too much for a couple of days until they feel comfortable in its new environment.

-– You should handle it for at least 30 minutes a day to ensure there is enough socialization and bonding with you.
+– You should handle it for at least 30 minutes daily to ensure enough socialization and bonding with you.

 – If your hedgehog begins to become aggressive, shaking, starts biting you, or you notice green poop, this is a sign that he’s becoming stressed and had too much handling that day.